ReksioCroft/3DMP/README.md

 # 3DMP
+Everything that is in this repo was design using fusion360 and sliced by prusa slicer

 Each "homework %i" folder contains the i-th project -.f3d fusion 360 project
 -.stl the file to be sliced